Love's Made a Fool of You

-"Love's Made a Fool of You" is a song co-written and originally performed by Buddy Holly.
-It was later re-recorded by Sonny Curtis and the Crickets, with the lead vocal by Earl Sinks, and famously covered by the Bobby Fuller Four.
+"Love's Made a Fool of You" is a song co-written and originally recorded by Buddy Holly.
+It was released as a single in 1959 on Brunswick Records by The Crickets without Buddy Holly in a new recording.
+It featured Sonny Curtis with the Crickets, with the lead vocal by Earl Sinks.
+It was covered by the Bobby Fuller Four in 1966.

-Buddy Holly first wrote the song in 1954.
-It was not until 1958 that it was recorded, as an Everly Brothers demo, which was not released until 1964 on the posthumous Showcase LP.
+Buddy Holly wrote the song in 1954.
+It was not until 1958 that he recorded it, as an Everly Brothers demo, which was not released until 1964 on the posthumous Showcase LP.
 The first public release of "Love's Made a Fool of You", however, was by the Crickets, headed by Sonny Curtis in 1959.
 It was released as a single from In Style with the Crickets, and stayed on the UK Singles Chart for two weeks, peaking at number 26.
 The Crickets' version, without Holly, was accidentally included on the 1972 compilation album Buddy Holly: A Rock and Roll Collection; the same mistake was made on 1997's The Very Best of Buddy Holly.